-The Energy (Northern Ireland) Order 2003 and the Water and Sewerage Service (Northern Ireland) Order 2006 requires the Utility Regulator to publish a Forward Work Programme (FWP or business plan) each year.
-The plan should 'contain a general description of the projects, other than those routine activities in the exercise of its functions, which it plans to undertake during the year'.
+Under the Energy (Northern Ireland) Order 2003 and the Water and Sewerage Service (Northern Ireland) Order 2006 we must publish a forward work programme, referred to as a business plan, each year.
+The plan should contain a general description of our projects, other than routine activities, which we have planned for the year.